 A cough is sufficiently troublesome at the best of days.
-When you are pregnant, cough can be more inconvenient, especially, if it hinders with the sleep.
-Expecting mothers may have a dry cough during any point of the pregnancy, but mostly the issue is found to increase during the final stages of pregnancy, as the breathing turns out to be more troublesome in the later stages of gestational period.
+When you are pregnant, coughing can be more inconvenient, especially if it hinders sleep.
+Expecting mothers may have a dry cough during any point of the pregnancy, but mostly the issue is found to increase during the final stages of pregnancy, as the breathing turns out to be more troublesome in the later stages of the gestational period.

 There are two forms of a cough.
 A dry cough and wet cough.
 In this article, let us find out the reasons, and remedies for a dry cough.

-The major causes of a dry cough during pregnancy are:
+The major causes of dry cough during pregnancy are:

-- Rhinitis of pregnancy: Rhinitis is the inflammation of the mucus membrane of the nose.
+Rhinitis is the inflammation of the mucous membrane of the nose.
 In the course of pregnancy, as the estrogen level shoots up, the mucus membrane that lines the nose swells.
-The swelling and the irritation can prompt a dry cough
+This swelling and irritation can prompt a dry cough

-- Hay fever: Hay fever also known as allergic rhinitis, occurs due to hypersensitivity to animal fur, grass, and tree pollen, which can bring about the eyes and nose irritation.
+Hay fever, also known as allergic rhinitis, occurs due to hypersensitivity to animal fur, grass, and tree pollen, which can bring about eyes and nose irritation.
 If the throat is affected, hay fever will bring out a dry cough

-- Acid reflux: Acid reflux or gastroesophageal reflux, which is quite common during pregnancy, now counts as a cause of dry coughs.
-What happens is that the acidic contents of the stomach that travel upwards if by any chance enter the upper respiratory tract, can bring about inflammation of the lining of the respiratory tract resulting in a dry cough
+Acid reflux or gastroesophageal reflux, which is quite common during pregnancy, now counts as a cause of dry cough.
+The acidic contents of the stomach that travel upwards, if by any chance, enter the upper respiratory tract, can bring about inflammation of the lining of the respiratory tract resulting in a dry cough

-- Viral infections: A cough may come along with (maybe from the beginning, or middle or even towards the end of) the viral infections like a common cold or the flu.
+A cough may come along with (maybe from the beginning, or middle, or even towards the end of) viral infections like a common cold or the flu.
 A dry cough will continue even after the other symptoms disappear

 Keeping the issue of a dry cough 100% at bay in the course of pregnancy is practically impossible.
 However, the chances of catching a dry cough can be reduced by: